Hawaii Vacation > Maui Vacation > Driving the Hana Highway

 Preparing for the Drive

-The easiest way to drive the Hana Highway is to spend at least one night in the Hotel Hana Maui, that way you won't have to drive for the entire day.
+The easiest way to drive the road is to spend at least one night in Hana - that way you won't have to drive for the entire day.
 If you do plan on doing the whole drive in one day than you should get an early start, particularly if you are starting out from West Maui (Kapalua, Napili, Lahaina).
 The drive from Kahului (the Main Airport) to Hana takes about 3 and a half hours but the time goes by really fast.
-Once you reach Hana you can stop for lunch at the Hotel Hana Maui or the Hana Ranch.
-The Hana Ranch also has a take-out window if you want to grab some food for a picnic in Haleakala National Park.
+Once you reach Hana you can stop for lunch.
+The Hana Ranch has a take-out window if you want to grab some food for a picnic in Haleakala National Park.

-From Hana, it will take another 45 minutes to reach the Kipahulu Visitor Center at Haleakala National Park.
+From Hana, it will take another 45 minutes to reach the Kipahulu Visitor Center at Haleakala.
 Once you reach the Park entrance you can park and take a short walk to the Seven Sacred Pools.
 On the way back to your hotel you can stop at Hamoa Beach for a swim.

-If driving for more than three hours one way is not really your idea of a vacation than you can fly over the highway and Haleakala National Park on a Helicopter Tour.
-Even if you don't want to see the Hana Highway, a helicopter tour is a great way to see Maui.
+If driving for more than three hours one way is not really your idea of a fun vacation than you can fly over the highway and Haleakala National Park on a Helicopter Tour.
+A helicopter tour is a great way to see Maui.

 Driving Tips